Rupayank/afourathon-userSkillDB/readme.md

 # Overview

-This is the standalone backend **Skill Service** of the Afourathon - **Skills Database Project**.
+This is the standalone backend **User Skill Service** of the Afourathon - **Skills Database Project**.
 It uses nodejs, prisma ORM & jest testing framework under the hood.

 # How to start